Bloody Saturday (photograph): Reaction

-The "unforgettable" image became one of the most influential photos to stir up anti-Japanese feeling in the United States.
+The "unforgettable" image became one of the most influential photos to stir up anti-Japanese sentiment in the United States.
 A "tidal wave of sympathy" poured out from America to China, and the image was widely reproduced to elicit donations for Chinese relief efforts.
 Catalyzed by the image, the U.S., the United Kingdom and France protested Japanese bombing of Chinese civilians in open cities.
 Senator George W. Norris was influenced by the image, being convinced to abandon his longtime stance of isolationism and non-interventionism—he railed against the Japanese as "disgraceful, ignoble, barbarous, and cruel, even beyond the power of language to describe."
 Americans used terms such as "butchers" and "murderers" against the Japanese.
 Subsequent to Shanghai's surrender, IJN Admiral Kōichi Shiozawa said to a reporter from The New York Times at a cocktail party: "I see your American newspapers have nicknamed me the Babykiller."

 The image was voted by Life readers as one of ten "Pictures of the Year" for 1937.
 In 1944, Wong's newsreel sequence was used within the Frank Capra film The Battle of China, part of the Why We Fight series.